-How to Report Scraper Directories To Google that Are Stealing your Content
+How to Report Scraper Directories To Google

 A scraper is a term used for directories that "scrape" content off your website and use it to improve keyword ranking for their own website (because they are too lazy to write their own content).
 They often indulge in spammy tricks to enable them to out rank you for you main keywords and even your own business name.
 You can find them by searching for your major keywords along with or without your domain.com and various other means.
 The trick is to recognize a scraper when you see one which is the purpose of this page.

 Most legitimate directories will only use your title, URL and description but some scrapers will take that information and repeat it several times and also put it in their own title, description and keyword tags and other places.

 See an example of this type of scraper by typing this url into your browser: .
 Enter a keyword.
 But don't use your own domain because some scraper directories will use that info and immediately set up a new page scraping your content.
 Then click on "details" on one of the entries and it will bring up a page with the scraped site's url and title in their title, with each one repeated several times (you can't see this unless you view the source code as your browser will cut off the excess).
 Then if you go to the scraped site's web site and compare their real title, keyword and description with what you see on the scraper's web page you will see that this directory has repeated these multiple times in their listing of the site's domain, description and keywords.
 They repeat this in the meta tags for the page also and thus they can often outrank anyone they target (if you can't find evidence of this spammy trick then Google has finally got rid of those scrapers).
 And they do this to everyone they list in their directory.